tangli-li/Object-Detection-SAM-DINO/README.md

 The training and testing data come from [HA-VID](https://iai-hrc.github.io/ha-vid), an assembly dataset for industrial scenarios.

+The [checkpoints](https://huggingface.co/tl121212/sam-dino) of SAM-DINO and temporal module have been uploaded to Hugging Face.

 ## Environment

 It only needs to support normal inference for DINO and SAM-DETR.